 Scrupulosity OCD Compulsions

-- Excessive praying: Praying for hours a day while it is normal for religious people to pray a few times a day.
+- Excessive praying: Praying for hours a day to counteract fear or as a response to “committing a sin.”

 - Frequent confessions: Making frequent confessions due to fear of angering God, doing something wrong, or committing a sin.